nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   | Self_transfer_denied
 ```

-If a transfer is not permitted because of `Self_transfer_permitted` policy,
+If a transfer is not permitted because of `Self_transfer_denied` policy,
 the operation MUST fail with the error mnemonic `"SELF_TX_DENIED"`.

 ###### `Operator` Transfer Behavior